rschwant/MELODIES-MONET/docs/testsuite/unit_tests.rst

     $ conda install pytest

 The test files are located in melodies_monet/tests.
+In general there is one file per class, and within each file there is defined a test for each class method.

+The unit tests use generic random test data to initialize a class.
+This data needs to be created before running pytest.
 To generate random test data for a given YAML control file::

     $ python test_setup.py --control control.yaml